 - your favorite cake baked in 9x13 pan

 - 1 teaspoon to 1 cup cake icing

 - paramount crystals

 Crumbling the Cake: Cool the cake completely before crumbling.
 Cut the cake into four equal sections.
 Remove a section from the pan, break it in half, and rub the two pieces together over a large bowl, make sure to crumble any large pieces that fall off.
 Repeat with each section.
 Crumble cake into a fine texture.
 Crumble the cooled cake into a large mixing bowl.

-Add Icing: With a spoonful at a time, add and mix icing into the crumbled cake until the icing absorbs into the cake and disappears.
+Add Icing: With a small spoonful at a time, add and mix icing into the crumbled cake until the icing absorbs into the cake and disappears.
 Using the back of the spoon is the quickest way to make sure the two ingredients are thoroughly combined.
-If flavoring is desired, add it now.
+If the cake is very moist, it will require very little icing.
+If it is a little more dry, more icing should be used.
 The mixture should be moist enough to roll into 1½-inch balls and still hold a round shape.

 Forming: Use a cookie scoop to get uniform-size cake balls or cake pops.
 Scoop cake mixture onto a cookie sheet lined with parchment paper.
 Then roll each scoop by hand forming a ball.
 Cover the cookie sheet with plastic wrap and chill for several hours in the refrigerator, or place in the freezer for about 15 minutes.
 The cake balls need to be firm but not frozen.